k8s-kanary/kanary/examples/demo_with_kubervisor/README.md

 - Start the Kubervisor Demo app, with injector
 - Start the KubervisorService pricer-kubervisorservice_3.yaml (don't update the service)
-- Generate a KanaryDeployment from the Pricer deployment thanks to the kubectl kanary plugin: (scale=static;traffic=service;validation:labelwath-pod)
+- Generate a KanaryStatefulset from the Pricer deployment thanks to the kubectl kanary plugin: (scale=static;traffic=service;validation:labelwath-pod)
 - Update the Deployment configuration by changing the container parameter: "--km-price"
-- Create the KanaryDeployment.
+- Create the KanaryStatefulset.
 - Wait en see what append.

 ## Run